agera-air/crypto/README.md

 An asynchronous ActionScript cryptography library for AIR SDK.

-> **Disclaimer:** The algorithm codes are taken from the [by.blooddy.crypto](https://github.com/blooddy/blooddy_crypto) library, which was released in 2016.
-I do not own such algorithms used throughout the library.
+> **Disclaimer:** The algorithm codes are taken from the [by.blooddy.crypto](https://github.com/blooddy/blooddy_crypto) library, released in 2016.
+I do not own such algorithms.
+The license of the by.blooddy.crypto repository is mentioned wherever applicable.

 Supported encryption formats: